 A trip to the Museum of Egyptian Antiquities will reveal the ancient mummies and opulent burial treasures of Tutankhamun’s tomb.
 You can explore the maze of medieval alleys in Cairo’s Old Town and visit Khan el-Khalili Bazaar, home to hundreds of tightly packed stalls selling a huge array of goods.

 Hop on a plane to Luxor and myriad more ancient wonders await you.
-The Sanctuary Sun Boat IV will transport you down the meandering Nile, past treasures and temples and ethereal landscapes.
+The Nile Adventurer will transport you down the meandering Nile, past treasures and temples and ethereal landscapes.
 This will be your home for the next eight nights.

 You get the chance to explore beautiful, ancient Aswan today.
 Right on the river, this city has been a place of strategic importance since antiquity.
 Today you can peruse its vibrant souks and take shade under the palm trees.
 Catch a single-sail felucca and visit some of the small islands around here, which are home to some important ruins.

 We’re coming to the end of the trip, but there’s still much to see and do.
-Your Egyptologist will guide you through the Temple of Karnak.
-After lunch, you’ll visit the Valley of the Kings, where Tutankhamun’s tomb was discovered nearly 100 years ago.
+You’ll visit the Valley of the Kings, where Tutankhamun’s tomb was discovered nearly 100 years ago.
 Over at the Valley of the Queens is the resting place of the female pharaoh, Hatshepsut.

 After breakfast, you’ll be transported to the airport so you can catch your flight back to the UK.